- Home

 We’re all different, and for some people, it’s more difficult to maintain healthy cholesterol levels.

-While it’s important to keep an eye on your cholesterol levels, try not to worry, and remember that high cholesterol doesn’t automatically mean you’ll have a heart attack or stroke.
-It’s usually just an important indicator that you should be taking some steps towards a healthier lifestyle each day.
+While it’s important to keep an eye on your cholesterol, remember that high cholesterol doesn’t automatically mean you’ll have a heart attack or stroke.
+It’s usually just an important indicator that you should be taking steps towards a healthier lifestyle.

-For further health tips, head over to the general health section of our website.
-Here, you’ll find information on everything from heart and lung health to information on vision and hearing.
+For further health tips, head over to our general health section.
+Here, you’ll find information on everything from heart and lung health to vision and hearing.

 Have you taken steps to lower your cholesterol recently?
-What has made the biggest difference for you?
+What’s made the biggest difference for you?
 We’d be interested to hear from you in the comments below.

 Free NHS eye tests plus 10% off glasses for over 60s